joshinh/joshinh.github.io/research.md

 permalink: /research/
 ---

-My research interests broadly lie in the fields of Machine Learning and Natural Language Processing.
+My research interests broadly lie in the fields of Natural Language Processing and Machine Learning.
 Recently, I have also been interested in the theorotical aspects of Machine Learning.

 ### Publications